PaulR0411/ai-tpm-systems/README.md

  Final Program Summary

 ---
-## How AI Is Used

-This system uses LLMs to:

-- synthesize structured program status from fragmented inputs
-- detect implicit risks across updates and dependencies
-- extract decisions and actions from discussions
-- generate clear, actionable summaries

-The goal is not just automation, but improving **signal quality and decision clarity**.
 ---

 ## Closing Thought

 Execution in complex systems is not about more information—it’s about better structure.